Take action against agricultural pollution

 AGRICULTURAL POLLUTION IS RUINING OUR RIVERS AND killing OUR FISH

-As the voice for the UK's wild fish, we are taking a stand against bad farming practices which harm are harming them.
+As the voice for the UK's wild fish, we are taking a stand against bad farming practices are harming them.
 Some of the problems associated with agricultural pollution include:

 Agricultural pollution is the main source of diffuse pollution